Krushu24365/valorant_yolodetectionmodel/README.md

 ##Models:

-For Unix-systems: (Trained on Google Colab) File name - "gcolabtrained.pt"
+For Unix-systems: (Trained on Google Colab) File name - "gcolabtrained.pt"<br>
 For Windows systems: File name - "winvalorant.pt"

 #Model trained with around 2000 images dataset with confidence over 0.7

-For usage check "commands.txt"
+For usage:<br>
+Find trained models inside "Models" folder.<br>
+Check "commands.txt" for additional commands.<br>
+Find data on results inside "Results_Data" folder.

 ***NOTE*** : Use only for Educational Purposes, This project does not encourage any unethical uses.